Carmen Aguado, Duchesse de Montmorency

 Carmen Aguado, Duchesse de Montmorency (née Carmen-Ida-Marie; 28 June 1847 – 26 November 1880) was the only daughter of Alexandre Aguado Moreno and lady-in-waiting Claire Emilie MacDonnel.
 By marriage to Adalbert de Talleyrand Périgord, Duc de Montmorency, she was the Duchess of Montmorency.
 Carmen was the subject of a portrait by Franz Xaver Winterhalter.

-Life
+Early life

 Born on 28 June 1847, Carmen-Ida-Marie Aguado was the daughter of Alexandre Aguado and Claire Emilie MacDonnel.
 Claire was a lady-in-waiting to Eugénie de Montijo, and Alexandre was a patient at a mental asylum.
 Carmen was their third and last child.

+Personal life

 On 2 June 1866, Carmen married Adalbert de Talleyrand-Périgord (1837 – 1915) and henceforth became Duchesse de Montmorency.
 Their marriage was short-lived, though Carmen was able to give birth to one child: